 Bangalore talkies was a response to the rampant onslaught on the cultural character of the city that has accompanied it’s march to support a burgeoning population.

-The struggling single screen movie theatres or ‘Talkies’ are symbolic of the changing urban landscape of cities across Indian cities.
-Talkies are vulnerable to gentrification and their loss is a symptom of the larger problem where the social character of a neighbourhood is becoming ever more inequitable.
+Single screen movie theatres or ‘Talkies’ are symbolic of India’s changing urban landscape.
+Talkies are vulnerable to gentrification and their loss is a symptom of the larger problem where the social character of cities is becoming ever more inequitable.
 They are giving way to gated residential communities, shopping complexes or multiplexes at an unprecedented pace.

-A combination of factors including skyrocketing real estate prices, decline in the regional film industry and digitisation of film projection has made talkies unwieldy and unprofitable enterprises.
+A combination of factors including skyrocketing real estate prices, decline in the regional film industry and digitisation of film projection has made talkies unprofitable enterprises.
 They lack the versatility of multiplexes, a fact movie distributors take advantage of while driving a hard bargain with them.
 Talkies often have huge seating capacities that are sparsely occupied - average ticket sales at most talkies is 15% of their seating capacity.

 A vast disparity between the value of their assets (due to sky-rocketing real estate prices in Bangalore) and quantum of returns makes it hard for owners to resist the temptation of divesting their business.
 Most are continuing the legacy due to nostalgia related to a family enterprise.
 Those talkies that can afford to update facilities, inject capital only to realise that it’s a losing battle.
-Falling production budgets and a lack of patronage/viewership from the educated elite have meant that Kannada movies lack nuance and technical finesse.
-It’s a vicious cycle where the ageing infrastructure begins to mirror the quality of content being screened within and neither can break the rut in isolation.
+Falling production budgets and a lack of patronage/viewership from the educated elite has meant that Kannada movies lack nuance and technical finesse.
+It’s a vicious cycle where the ageing infrastructure begins to mirror the quality of content being screened within.

 It was hard not to succumb to nostalgia myself while shooting talkies.
 Their anachronism is a huge part of their charm with the uniquely Indian cocktail of architectural styles.
-While talkies are predominantly patronised by the working classes in contemporary urban Indian cities, the closure of Rex theatre (considered an iconic landmark of Bangalore) was an emotional moment that resonated with many across age and class barriers, many lamented the loss of a link to an old-world culture and a collective feeling of community that few edifices/institutions inspire.
+While talkies are predominantly patronised by the working classes in urban Indian, the closure of Rex theatre, considered an iconic landmark of Bangalore, was an emotional moment that resonated with many across age and class barriers, many lamented the loss of a link to an old-world culture and a collective feeling of community that few edifices/institutions inspire.